 ESEA requires each state to implement a statewide policy that allows students at persistently dangerous public schools and victims of a violent criminal offense at school the option to attend another school in the LEA.
 Because most state charter schools will only have one school in the LEA, the state charter school is not required to provide a school choice option.
 However, state charter schools must report discipline and school safety data to the Georgia Department of Education to allow the Department to determine if the state charter school is a "persistently dangerous school."
-Information regarding the collection of this data is available from the Georgia Department of Education here.
 A persistently dangerous school is one that has:

 - 1. For each of the last three years, at least one student on the property of the school or at an event within the jurisdiction of the school is found by official school action to have committed a violation of a school rule that is also a violent criminal offense; or - 2.
 Two percent or more of the student population, or ten students, whichever is greater, are found by official school action to have committed an offense in violation of a school rules that included one or more of: felony drug offense; non-felony drug offense; felony weapons offense; or terroristic threats.
-The calculation of the two percent or ten students is based on each individual category of offenses rather than the group of offenses as a whole; or - 3.
-Any combination of the two factors above during the past three years.
+The calculation of the two percent or ten students is based on each individual category of offenses rather than the group of offenses as a whole; or

+3. Any combination of the two factors above during the past three years.